eBay/modanet/README.md

 ## Citing ModaNet
 If you use ModaNet, we would appreciate reference to the following paper:

 Shuai Zheng, Fan Yang, M. Hadi Kiapour, Robinson Piramuthu.
 ModaNet: A Large-Scale Street Fashion Dataset with Polygon Annotations.
 ACM Multimedia, 2018.
-[PDF](https://arxiv.org/pdf/1807.01394.pdf)
+[PDF 5.7MB](https://arxiv.org/pdf/1807.01394.pdf)

 Biblatex entry: